What is Records & Information Management?

 Average Salary

-Professionals in this role look at long-term goals and strategic business direction to form proposals and more detailed plans to achieve these goals.
-Strategic planning managers focus more on the overall operations of the business rather than the day-to-day activities.
+Oversees the strategic direction of the business to form proposals and detailed plans to achieve long-term business goals.
+This role is focused on the big picture rather than the day-to-day activities.

 Chief Operating Officer